-The Department of State alerts U.S. citizens in Russia to the ongoing tensions along the border with Ukraine and the potential for increased clashes between pro-Russian groups and Ukrainian forces.
-This supersedes the Travel Alert dated June 12 to provide updated information on the security situation along Russia’s border with Ukraine and will expire on October 21, 2014.
+The Department of State alerts U.S. citizens in Russia to the on-going tensions along the border with Ukraine and the potential for clashes between pro-Russian groups and Ukrainian forces.
+This supersedes the Travel Alert dated July 22 to provide updated information on the security situation along Russia’s border with Ukraine and will expire on December 31, 2014.

 The U.S. government currently has no information concerning active armed clashes inside Russia or that there are any threats specific to U.S. citizens.
 However, all U.S. citizens located in or considering travel to the border region of the Russian Federation, specifically the districts immediately bordering Ukraine in parts of Bryansk, Kursk, Belgorod, Voronezh, and Rostov Oblasts and Krasnodar Krai, should be aware that the tensions described in the State Department’s Travel Warning for Ukraine have the potential to jeopardize the safety and security of U.S. citizens traveling or living in those regions

-A state of emergency, declared by the Russian government, is in effect in the Rostov Oblast bordering Ukraine.
+A state of emergency, declared by the Russian government, continues to be in effect in the Rostov Oblast bordering Ukraine.
 The situation along the border is unpredictable and could change quickly.
 Armed, pro-Russian groups are reportedly traveling illegally across the border into Ukraine and could increase the potential for clashes in Russia near the border, and pose a heightened risk for kidnapping and hostage taking.
-There have been some claims of artillery falling on the Russian side of the border.
-Given the volatility of the situation, U.S. citizens are strongly advised against traveling by land from Russia to Ukraine through this region.
+Negotiations and discussions between Ukraine and Russia are on-going regarding the integrity and control of the international border between the two countries.
+A formal, permanent mechanism to guarantee security on the border has not yet been established.
+Given the on-going volatility of the situation, U.S. citizens are strongly advised against traveling by land from Russia to Ukraine through this region.

 The Department of State advises U.S. citizens in Russia to avoid all public demonstrations, whether properly authorized by local officials or not, and avoid any large crowds and public gatherings that lack enhanced security measures.
 U.S. diplomatic facilities in Russia have been the target of frequent demonstrations.
 Demonstrations related to the conflict may appear anywhere throughout Russia, at any time.
 These demonstrations may increase the possibility of confrontation and violence.
 Review your personal security plans, remain aware of your surroundings, including local events, and monitor local news stations for updates.
 Maintain a high level of vigilance and take appropriate steps to enhance your personal security.

-We strongly recommend that U.S. citizens traveling to or residing in Russia enroll in the Department of State’s Smart Traveler Enrollment Program (STEP) at https://step.state.gov/step.
+We strongly recommend that U.S. citizens traveling to or residing in Russia enroll in the Department of State’s Smart Traveler Enrollment Program (STEP).
 STEP enrollment allows you to receive the Department’s safety and security updates, and makes it easier for the nearest U.S. embassy or U.S. consulate to contact you in an emergency.
-If you do not have Internet access, enroll directly with the nearest U.S. embassy or consulate.
+If you do not have Internet access, enroll directly with the nearest U.S. embassy or consulate

 The American Citizen Services Unit of the U.S. Embassy in Moscow assists U.S. citizens in Russia.
-The Unit can help you with passport issuance and renewal, absentee voting, notarials, and registering a child born abroad.
-It also provides emergency services for U.S. citizens in the event of a disaster or in case of illness, arrest, death, or destitution while in Russia.
+The Unit can help you with passport issuance and renewal, voter assistance, notarials, and registering a child born abroad.
+It also provides emergency services for U.S. citizens in case of a disaster or in case of illness, arrest, death or destitution while in Russia.

 Appointments are required for all non-emergency services; you can make an appointment by calling the ACS unit at (+7) (495) 728-5577, or you may click here to schedule an appointment online.
-If you have questions, contact the Unit by writing to email@example.com or visit the Embassy's website.
+To contact us with questions, please write to email@example.com or visit the Embassy's website.

 Emergency Contact Information in Russia: